adaltas/node-nikita/docs/content/action/tools/events.md

 # Tool "events"

 Nikita provides a facility to publish and listen to events.
-It creates an instance of the [EventEmitter](https://nodejs.org/api/events.html) class of the [Node.js events](https://nodejs.org/api/events.html) module.
-The instance is available inside the Nikita action handler as the `tools.events` property.
+An instance of the [Node.js EventEmitter](https://nodejs.org/api/events.html) class is exported and available under the `tools.events` property.

+Events messages doesn't need to respect any particular structure unless you use an event name which reserved internally by Nikita.
+No validation will occur.

+Refers to the [`tools.log`](/current/action/tools/log) function for a more sophisticated mechanism, it internally relies on `tools.event`.
+It provides context information to the event listener such as the module name where the event occurred, the logging level, etc.

 ## Usage